The Chosen (TV series): Synopsis

-Starting with the death of John the Baptizer, the fourth season unfolds the last year of the ministry of Jesus as Jesus bears the weight of his mission alone as his adversaries converge on him while his disciples struggle to keep pace with him.
+Starting in Machaerus with the death of John the Baptizer, the fourth season unfolds the last year of the ministry of Jesus as Jesus bears the weight of his mission alone as his adversaries converge on him while his disciples struggle to keep pace with him.
 As Jesus performs his last miracles, such as healing a man born blind, and transforms his followers, such as changing Simon's name to Peter, the group leaves Capernaum and journeys to Judea and Perea, where they face violent opposition to Jesus's message, including the death of Ramah.
 When the Jewish religious leaders side with the Roman authorities following Jesus's last sign of raising Lazarus from the dead, the season concludes with Jesus making his way to Jerusalem.

-As Jesus anticipates his imminent fate, the fifth season depicts the first part of Holy Week, starting with his triumphal entry into Jerusalem.
-Jesus prepares his final public statements, as Jewish and Roman leaders contemplate how to control the crowds and eliminate the perceived threat Jesus poses to their authority.
-Jesus cleanses the Temple, prompting the Jewish leaders to question his authority.
-Jesus's followers struggle with this, as well as his subsequent shift in demeanor, including the cursing of the fig tree.
-Judas grows disillusioned, meeting with Caiaphas to betray Jesus.
-At the Passover Seder, Jesus shares his Last Supper with his disciples and imparts them with his final words, including predictions of his own betrayal and death.
-They go to pray at the Garden of Gethsemane, and the temple guard arrive to arrest Jesus, signaled by the kiss of Judas.
+Entering Jerusalem, the fifth season sets out the first five days of the final week of Jesus's ministry as the people of Israel receive him as their king and his disciples expect his reign.
+During the Passover week, he cleanses the Temple rather than overthrowing Rome.
+Fearing Jesus's influence, the religious authorities, including Joseph Ben Caiaphas, and the political rulers, including Pontius Pilate, handle it differently.
+After his final public sermon and farewell discourses, Jesus initiates his Last Supper with the Twelve Apostles in the Upper Room.
+Once the group heads to the Garden of Gethsemane, the season wraps up with an upset Judas Iscariot betraying Jesus.